Creating a Career Development Plan: Tips and Strategies

 - What do I have in my current soft and technical skills?

-- What do I think I could be improving on?
+- What do I think I could do better?

 Determine Your Long-Term Goals